TG-UserBot/TG-UserBot/docs/source/userbot/commands.rst

 Restart (*restart*)
 -------------------
-Restarts the Pyrogram client.
+Restarts the Telethon client.
 This reloads all the modules (smart plugins) with it.

 **Usage:** ``.restart``